Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 - Apartment number, suite number is a fraction

-- Lives on a military base in the U.S. or another country
+- Lives on a military base in the U.S. or in another country

 Race / Ethnicity

 See Gender / Sex above.
 Be wary.
 Collecting this data may unintentionally invite in stereotyping, bias, or racism.